San Miguel de Allende Town Square

 Our room is quite nice.
 However, it is just about as far away as you can be from the main facilities of the hotel.
 You enter into a sitting area with a couch and chair.
 Then follow a short hall to the bedroom and bath.
 Because we booked so late, we are in a room with two double beds.
 Oh well, we won’t be sleeping together this week!

-A Late Afternoon Stroll Through the City Center
+A Late Afternoon Stroll Through Town

+Once settled into our new room, we decide to head out and see the town.
+To do so, we summon up an Uber to take us to the town Center.
 Using Uber has some very nice advantages to a taxi.
 Most important is you do not have a language barrier that is so often frustrating in cabs.
 You tell the App where you are and where you want to go, and the App gets you a car and driver to take you there.
 Most of the Uber drivers we had in San Miguel spoke some English, and we had pleasant trips to and from the hotel.

+We are surprised to find this quiet village so full of people.
 All the streets in San Miguel de Allende around El Jardin (the town’s central plaza) are bustling with people.
 There is a wedding parade just one block from the beautiful San Miguel Arcangel Parish, and many street vendors selling all sorts of goodies from ice cream to toys for children.

-Rooftop Bars and Sunsets
+Roof-top Bars and Sunsets

 The Bar is upstairs (hence “rooftop bar”) and we head up for drinks and to watch the sunset.
 Drinks here are an event, as we find a seat (a delightful corner banquet) a waiter brings us glasses of cold water and leaves us with the drink menu.

-When we ask for the check, the staff brings this to us accompanied by refreshing Agua de Jamaica (hibiscus water) in ice “glasses,” and sweets.
+When we ask for the check, the staff bring this to us accompanied by refreshing Agua de Jamaica (hibiscus water) in ice “glasses,” and sweets.
 The staff and presentation at Casa Nostra are so gracious, it’s a pity that we can’t finish the evening here.
 But we are hungry and need to head out and find a good place for dinner

 Sunset View from Casa Nostra